aneesha-das/trip-recommendation/README.md

 # Trip Recommendation

 This repository contains the source code for a recommendation system which uses both **content based** and **collaborative filtering** techniques to come up with good recommendation of places to visit for any particular user.
-We conducted a **survey** with 70+ users to make the **dataset** manually.
+We conducted a **survey** with 70+ users to create the **dataset** manually.

 ## Getting Started